Townshend Acts

 The Townshend Acts met with resistance in the colonies and was the subject of widespread debate, including in colonial newspapers.
 Opponents of the Acts gradually became violent, leading to the Boston Massacre in 1770.
 The Acts placed an indirect tax on glass, lead, paints, paper, and tea, all of which had to be imported from Britain.
 This form of revenue generation was Townshend's response to the failure of the Stamp Act 1765, which had provided the first form of direct taxation placed upon the colonies.
 However, the import duties proved to be similarly controversial.
-Colonial opposition the acts was expressed in John Dickinson's Letters from a Farmer in Pennsylvania and in the Massachusetts Circular Letter.
+Colonial opposition to the acts was expressed in John Dickinson's Letters from a Farmer in Pennsylvania and in the Massachusetts Circular Letter.
 There was widespread protest, and American port cities refused to import British goods, so Parliament began to partially repeal the Townshend duties.

 In March 1770, most of the taxes from the Townshend Acts were repealed by Parliament under Frederick, Lord North.
 However, the import duty on tea was retained in order to demonstrate to the colonists that Parliament held the sovereign authority to tax its colonies, in accordance with the Declaratory Act 1766.
 Colonial resentment, spurred by the creation of a corrupt board of commissioners, led to attacks on British ships, including the burning of Gaspee in 1772.
 The Townshend Acts' taxation of imported tea was enforced once again by the Tea Act 1773, and this led to the Boston Tea Party in 1773 in which the Sons of Liberty destroyed a large shipment of taxed tea.
 Parliament responded in 1774 with the punitive Intolerable Acts.
 The Thirteen Colonies drilled their militia units, and war finally erupted in Lexington and Concord in April 1775, launching the American Revolution.